rdegges/rdegges-blog/articles/2012/two-months-in.md

-Title: Two Months In
-Date: 2012-08-22
-Tags: startups
+---
+title: "Two Months In"
+date: "2012-08-22"
+tags: ["startups"]
+slug: "two-months-in"
-Summary: I'm two months into my new startup.
-Here are some of the things I've been thinking about.
+description: "I'm two months into my new startup.
+Here are some of the things I've been thinking about."
+---

 ![Samurai in Robes Sketch][]